 After finishing my Master’s classes I moved to The Hague to attend summer school at the Academy of International Law.
 During the weekends I explored different cities and towns around The Netherlands, even though Amsterdam was my chosen destination over and over.
 Then I moved to a small town close to Barcelona in Spain, where I spent most of my time writing my dissertation.
 During that period, I squeezed in a trip to the small micro nation of Andorra.

 When that was done, I went backpacking without a plan and with a super tight budget.
 This is when I was introduced to Couchsurfing.
 I traveled around central Spain, where I visited Castrodeza –a tiny village next to Valladolid, the birthplace of my grandparents on my dad’s side, and lovely cities like Segovia, Toledo and, of course, Madrid.
 Then I flew to Croatia to see Dubrovnik, I quickly visited Montenegro and went back to Croatia to see some of the Adriatic islands and Split, where I met a man that would change my life.
 From then I crossed to Italy.
 After a couple of weeks exploring from Naples to Milan, I headed to France to spend my birthday with my heart sister in the Alps, in Chamonix.
-We had a lovely week hiking, marveling at the mighty mountains, and talking about anything and everything.
 Then it was time for my first visit to Germany for Oktoberfest in Munich, with a few days in Switzerland in between, where I crossed the country by train, from Geneva to Zurich.
 This was followed by a few days in the beautiful town of Salzburg in Austria and a return to Italy to wander around Venice.